FeverLab logo Click to read about the image

 Features: Restraint: yes.
 Body temperature measured: colonic.
 Thermoeffectors measured: tail skin vasodilation/constriction and, in some experiments, brown adipose tissue (BAT) thermogenesis, as assessed by BAT temperature.
 Stress-free drug administration: yes.
 Neutral ambient temperature: ~30°C, rat; ~35°C, mouse.

-Image: Schematic of the setup (see a larger image at the journal's site).The roentgenogram is of a mouse implanted with a jugular catheter, instrumented with colonic and tail skin thermocouples, and injected with a contrasting solution through the catheter.
+Image: Schematic of the setup.The roentgenogram is of a mouse implanted with a jugular catheter, instrumented with colonic and tail skin thermocouples, and injected with a contrasting solution through the catheter.

 Figure from: Rudaya AY et al. Am J Physiol 289: R1244, 2005; by permission.

 This setup has several advantages over the telemetry setup.
 First, by measuring tail skin temperature, it allows one to assess tail skin vasoconstriction and vasodilation, i.e., the first autonomic effectors recruited in any cold- and heat-defense responses, respectively.
 For example, if experiments are conducted at a neutral or slightly supraneutral ambient temperature, an animal injected with a small dose of a pyrogen will readily develop tail skin vasoconstriction and a small fever, which we can reliably detect in this setup.
 (In the telemetry setup, a small temperature response cannot be confirmed by any effector activity measure.)
 To assess cutaneous vasodilation/constriction in the tail, we use a tail skin temperature-based measure, which we call the heat loss index.
-Under a different name, the index was originally proposed by Miklos Szekely in the following abstract.
-The heat loss index is extensively discussed in the following paper.
+Under a different name, the index was originally proposed by Miklos Szekely in the following abstract:

 Another advantage of this setup is that the animals stay quietly in restrainers.
 A restrainer can be regarded as an artificial "rat hole", and both mice and rats generally prefer restrainers over the open space of the cage.
 The animals do not move inside the restrainers; consequently, their thermal responses are not contaminated with movement artifacts.
 (In the telemetry setup, even a relatively robust temperature response can be readily masked by movements.)